hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

-Missing or stale auditor approvals, fewer than three validator votes, wrong roots or epochs, duplicate nullifiers, substituted proofs or capsules, noncanonical leg order, expired bundles, and mismatched reimbursement terms all fail before global mutation.
-Commit certificates never mutate private state.
+Missing or stale auditor approvals, fewer than three validator votes, wrong roots or epochs, duplicate nullifiers, substituted proofs or capsules, noncanonical leg order, expired bundles, and mismatched reimbursement terms all fail before confidential financial mutation.
+Prepare registration may install only its exact opaque replicated reservation set.
+Commit certificates never mutate WSV, and every root, nullifier, commitment, ciphertext, receipt, and reservation release is applied together by the finalization transaction or not at all.

 Validators fsync sidecars, staged deltas, and phase certificates before acknowledging them.
-On restart they rebuild reservations from canonical durable records, then reconcile immutable global receipts, abort markers, or expiry.
-The supervised reconciler also runs terminal retention pruning at the synchronously observed authoritative height even when there is no terminal candidate to reconcile, and it fails closed on a pruning error.
-Only an authoritative global terminal record releases staged locks.
-Replaying an identical finalized receipt is idempotent; a conflicting replay fails deterministically.
+The globally replicated Prepare reservation survives restart and is removed atomically by finalization or abort, or deterministically at block start after expiry.
+On restart, participant committees also rebuild their local reservations from canonical durable records, then reconcile immutable global receipts, abort markers, or expiry.
+The supervised reconciler runs terminal retention pruning at the synchronously observed authoritative height even when there is no terminal candidate to reconcile, and it fails closed on a pruning error.
+Exact finalized-receipt replay and conflicting replay are both rejected deterministically without financial state mutation.

 Reservation identity includes the complete route.
 Pool heads use `(route, pool_id, epoch, root)`, nullifiers use